ataroicorp/.github/profile/README.md

 and our systems — and letting them act for us.
 When one of them does something, most of us can’t see everything it did, or why.

-That’s the gap we’re building to close.
+We're building what closes that gap.

 **ataroi.com** — coming soon.